9.3.1. Installation of the kernel

 menuconfig may be more appropriate in some

 situations.
-See the README
+See the README file for

 more information.